 Treat yourself this winter season.

 Temperatures are dropping throughout the West, which means it’s time to heat things up inside with a rich cup of hot chocolate.
 The classic recipe is always a great choice, combining ground chocolate or cocoa powder—we recommend always using the highest quality available.
 Try adding coffee, nutmeg, or vanilla extract to change things up in the classic.
 Or better yet, try one of the recipes below for a rich drink for dessert, a snack, or just for curling up with on any cold night.

 Hot chocolate becomes even more of an indulgent treat when a big dollop of caramel is stirred into it.
-Orange peel and vanilla bean bring the flavor in this rich recipe.
+Orange peel and vanilla bean bring the flavor.